JasonLocklin/Dissertation/VWM/Methods.md

 show neglect on any task.

 TODO: Table [tbl:VWM] goes about here.
-Demographic, clinical, VWM, and Covat summary results of the neurological patient group.
+Demographic, clinical, VWM, and COVAT summary results of the neurological patient group.

 ### Apparatus and Procedure